Status: Mostly complete. A significant finding which contradicts standard analysis.

 AstroJumpr is an infinite jumper game for browsers written in 2011 using the HTML5 Canvas Element.
-Its appspot.com host was deactivated from lack of activity, so I am in the process of finding the original files, transitioning from the deprecated Master/Slave Datastore on Google App Engine to AWS, and uploading it to this site.
-Email me if you are interested in seeing the code before this is finished in the next few days.
+Its appspot.com host was deactivated from lack of activity, so I need to transition from the deprecated Master/Slave Datastore on Google App Engine to AWS, as well as update the account system which uses a discontinued Facebook API.

 I wrote a number of Python scripts to simplify the process of lemmatizing texts for Haverford's Bridge vocabulary tool.
 These scripts are not publically available, but I can describe them in more detail upon request.